julia-/portfolio-ca/README.md

 ## Design & Planning

-My goal was to design and build a portfolio site that was striking and memorable but still simple and minimal in design.
-My design needed give content and function priority as I did not want the design to distract from the purpose of the site.
+My goal was to design and build a portfolio site that was striking, unique and memorable while still being simple and minimal in design.
+My design needed give content and function priority - the design needed to support and not distract from the purpose of the site.
+My ultimate goal was to surprise and provide a fun experience for the viewer without overwhelming them.

 Before developing a concept for my design, I explored portfolios from developers, designers and creative agencies to help decide which direction I wanted to take with the design.
 I also created a [mood board](http://pin.it/rm5GGe5) in Pinterest to collect illustrations, designs, colour swatches, and typography examples to gain inspiration.